wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 a special ownership record, fewer cache misses and lower memory latency in average is expected.
 Second, TL adopts a blocking approach by introducing lightweight spin locks during the commit protocol.
-While admitting the possibility of execssive waiting due to blocking on write locks, it is argued that, in practice, the duration can be upper bounded by a combination of bounded waiting and retry with exponential backoff.
+While admitting the possibility of execssive waiting due to blocking on write locks, it is argued that, in practice, the duration does not cause significant slowdown with a combination of bounded waiting and retry mechanism with exponential backoff.